 Dedicated team model

 You come to an IT outsourcing provider with an idea and requirements.
 From this point forward, they take care of the rest.
 Depending on the complexity and scope of the project, a dedicated team may include frontend and backend developers, QA engineers, DevOps, UI/UX designers, business analysts, and project managers.
-Communication with the whole team, including a remote work project manager and a representative on your side.
+Product communication with the whole team, including a remote work project manager and a representative on your side.
 The hassle of managing a dedicated team is minimized since the software development vendor fully solves legal, recruitment, onboarding, retention, payroll and other administrative aspects.

 Managed team model